Splanis/Wolt/README.md

 After some googling I found your implementation of blurhash with React (https://github.com/woltapp/react-blurhash) so I used react-progressive-image Component to display the blurhash while loading the real image.

-# A few words about myself

-My name is Marios, I was born in Greece and I live in Athens.
-I study Computer Science in University of West Attica and I am going to graduate next year.
-I took programming up about 5 months ago with HTML, CSS, Javascript and Python.
-This project was really challenging for me as I had no experience with Javascript's Frameworks and this was my first project with React, but I found this library really awesome and
-I love working with it.
-Currently I am looking for an internship to complete my studies and moving abroad to work and learn in a company like Wolt seems really adventurous.